PagerDuty/developer-docs/docs/webhooks/01-Overview.md

 <!-- theme: info -->
 > ### Migrate to V3 Webhook Subscriptions now!
-> If you are currently using V1/V2 webhook extensions and need to migrate them to V3 webhook subscriptions, please follow our migration guide.
+> If you are currently using V1 webhook extensions and need to migrate them to V3 webhook subscriptions, please follow our migration guide.
 >
 > V1 webhook extensions became unsupported on November 13, 2021 and will lose functionality in October, 2022.
->
-> V2 webhooks extensions will become unsupported in October, 2022 and will lose functionality in March, 2023.

 ## Webhook Subscriptions

 V3 webhooks are configured by creating a _webhook subscription_ which contains three main components: